 Abstract

-We present NewsTweet, a comprehensive dataset and analysis pipeline for studying social media embedding in digital journalism.
-Our analysis reveals that 13% of news stories include embedded tweets, providing new insights into how social media content influences newsworthiness and journalistic practices.
+We introduce NewsTweet, a dataset and data collection pipeline designed to study the embedding of social media in digital journalism.
+Our descriptive analysis of articles collected from Google News reveals that 13% of stories include embedded tweets.
+The dataset provides a foundation for exploring how social media content is sourced and which users become newsworthy.

 Key Contributions